-Special thanks are extended to the following Legacy Donors who have included the Park Foundation in their will or estate plan.
-Heartfelt appreciation is extended to each of the Legacy Circle Founding Members designated with a .
+Heartfelt appreciation is extended to each of the Legacy Circle Members designated with a .
+Scroll down to see special stories.
 Their legacy endures through parks that have touched their lives.
 The park improvements and outreach programs made possible through their largesse continue to benefit thousands of children and adults who enjoy Fairfax County parks!

 - Anonymous (11)